 Refer to fee schedule for payment due dates.

-Students not admitted to Sacramento State or who have been admitted for fall 2017 must register in person at the university’s College of Continuing Education (CCE) in Napa Hall beginning TBD.
-Registrations will be accepted in person TBD, Monday through Friday, 8 a.m. to 5 p.m.
+Students not admitted to Sacramento State or who have been admitted for fall 2018 must register in person at the university’s College of Continuing Education (CCE) in Napa Hall beginning May 7.
+Registrations will be accepted in person, Monday through Friday, 8 a.m. to 5 p.m.

 Please note that fees will be charged to your account in TWO parts.
-The tuition charges will appear on your account the day after you register.
-The remaining mandatory term fees ($409) will calculate later, and may take up to a week to appear on your account.
+The course fee charges will appear on your account the day after you register.
+The remaining mandatory term fees ($337) will calculate later, and may take up to a week to appear on your account.